 This pub is indeed dog friendly, but on weekend evenings, when the music gets loud and everyone starts dancing, it may be a bit much for your four-legged friend.
 So, if you absolutely want to try this bar with your pet, maybe opt for weekday evenings or lunchtimes.

 If you are planning your trip to Inverness or are desperate to spend some time with your dog in a local pub on the back of a walk, pick from the best of the best listed above.
 Of course, this is only really the tip of the iceberg.
-You might even find yourself something from this list of pet friendly cottages in Inverness close by to holiday in, too!
+You might even find yourself something from this list of cottages to explore Inverness with your furry friend.
 There are likely more Inverness pubs that allow dogs elsewhere – so get hunting.
 If you want something a bit more unique, then see all the pet friendly log cabins in Inverness.

 Own one of the best Inverness dog friendly pubs?
 Make sure to let us know and we might just have a spot for you on our list.